The Soccer War

 Rufino remembers when his family decided to flee towards a refugee camp in Honduras during a military operation called “El Carreño.”

-Eduardo describes life in the Mesa Grande refugee camp in Honduras and the resettlement of Arcatao.
+Virginia describes life at the Mesa Grande refugee camp in Honduras, and her challenging trip back to Arcatao.

 Explore all videos in Chapter 4: Refugee Experiences